profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 - The IP of the instance is hardcoded into the database ....

-You can now move onto STAGE 4
+You can now move onto Phase-4